This document sets out the policy which applies to applications for the registration of domains under the .cern top-level domain

 Names that may be confused with one another (e.g. "visit.cern" and "vislt.cern") are said to be in 'collision'.
 The potential for collision will be considered with every batch of applications for new .cern domains and will be handled on a case-by-case basis in line with the .cern strategy in place at the time.

 Applications for generic names must demonstrate that the applicant is the typical owner of the process in question (e.g. HR for "jobs.cern"), or that the applicant has cross-community support for the acquisition and running of the domain from other relevant/interested potential applicants for that name.

 In general, the use of letter/letter two-character ASCII labels (e.g. AB and CD) is discouraged, as they are rarely meaningful.
-However, exceptionally, when meaningful, they may be registered so long as they do not conflict with those blocked by ICANN for registration (EU, UN, EP, EC, AU).
-Permisison will not be granted for two-character labels to be used to represent countries in .cern e.g. IT.cern could be used to represent the Information Technology department whereas Italy.cern could be used to represent Italy.
+However, exceptionally, when meaningful, they may be registered so long as they do not conflict with those blocked by ICANN for registration (e.g. EU, UN, EP, EC, AU).
+Permisison will not be granted for two-character labels to be used to represent countries in .cern e.g. Italy.cern would be used to represent Italy rather than it.cern.

 By registering a letter/letter two-character ASCII label, the applicant must take steps to ensure against misrepresenting or falsely implying that the domain is affiliated with, sponsored, or endorsed by a government or country-code manager if such affiliation, sponsorship or endorsement does not exist.

 CERN will take reasonable steps to investigate and respond to any reports from governmental agencies and ccTLD operators of conduct that causes confusion with the corresponding country code in connection with the use of a letter/letter two-character ACSCII domain.